jemsheena/beacon-/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Kali%20Linux%20%7C%20Linux-orange)

 **Beacon** is a Python-based vulnerability scanner designed to detect misconfigurations and insecure designs in web applications.
-It focuses on OWASP Top 10 vulnerabilities, especially **A04: Insecure Design** and **A05: Security Misconfiguration**.
+It focuses on OWASP Top 10 vulnerabilities.

 Built for Kali Linux and penetration testers, Beacon is a powerful tool for security auditing, CTFs, ethical hacking, and cybersecurity research.